[This story was originally published on July 20, 2020. It has been updated.]

-The pandemic has been stressful for everyone, including children.
-While children are known for their resilience and their ability to adapt—especially in a loving home with thoughtful caregivers—it's totally understandable (and expected) for kids to show some signs of stress.
-In fact it would almost be weirder if they weren't!
+Between the ongoing pandemic, war in Ukraine, and shifting everyday life, these times have been stressful for everyone, including children.
+While children are known for their resilience and their ability to adapt—especially in a loving home with thoughtful caregivers—it's understandable (and expected) for kids to show some signs of stress when the world feels a little scary.

 If those signs of stress are emerging in a way that feels particularly noticeable or detrimental to your child's day-to-day functioning, however, it might be time to check in with a mental health professional.